How artificial intelligence (AI) boosts performance and improves comfort

 Traffic experts estimate that the number of dangerous accidents will subsequently decrease.
 No wonder: around 90% of all accidents across Europe are due to human error, according to studies.

 The development of autonomous cars is happening in stages.
 Today’s cars use assistance systems (level 1), or temporarily take control of the wheel (level 2).
-At level 3, the drive can take their eyes off the road for an extended time.
+At level 3, the drivers can take their eyes off the road for an extended time.
 At level 4, while the driver must be fit to drive, the car drives itself.
 At Level 5, there is no driver – the car only transports passengers.

 Photo & video